anshu1992/grocery_store_assignment/README.md

 Remember these are bonus features.
 You should work to complete as many of the tasks above first but if you're stuck and want to add some of these, that is fine.

 1. Use Vue as your frontend
-2. Write tests to make sure you can add, remove and update products
 3. Create a Order History table and save the User's orders
 4. Create a "Quick Order" feature that would allow a User to name an order and select that order to populate their cart with all the Products in that selected order.
+5. Set up a fake payment process to allow the user to "Check out"
-5. Add some fun feedback for the User when they successfully checkout.
+6. Add some fun feedback for the User when they successfully checkout.
 Maybe some confetti, thumbs up emoji, or a dancing grandma gif, etc...
 Make the user experience fun and enjoyable
-6. Add some Easter Eggs to make the shopping experience unique.
+7. Add some Easter Eggs to make the shopping experience unique.
 One idea would be if the user selects certain products in a certain order they get their order for free, or if a user is only selecting healthy food, you reward them with free Lettuce or something.
 Feel free to add some fun things to the app as well as your code.
 We have fun here so we like to see you having fun too!